ryanfobel/kicad-helpers/README.md

-## Import data from the BOM into the KiCad schematic.
+## Import data from the BOM into the KiCad schematic

 ```sh
 kh_sch_to_bom